Freshly baked vanilla cupcakes. Pumpkin pie. Tropical coconut.

 - To create multiple scent combinations, fill mold with approximately 1/4 of one scent and allow to cool before adding the additional wax bringing the mold to the 1/2 way point.

 These homemade candle tarts can be used in a tart burner or in a candle holder to fill your home with pleasing aromas.
-These tiny tarts can really add up too at a minimum of $0.99 each in stores – you’re really ensuring you get the biggest bang for your buck!
+These tiny tarts can really add up too as the cheapest I’ve found them is $0.98, so you’re really ensuring you get the biggest bang for your buck by making your own!

 Have you ever tried reusing your candle remnants into homemade candles?